jquaglia/todo/README.md

 - As a user, I would like my To Do Items to be permanently stored so that I can re-access them at any time, using any device

 Note that the display of each To Do item has changed slightly.

+## todo Phase 3:

+In Phase 3, we’d like to extend the functionality of the application by potentially allowing users to set a few configuration options to change how the application behaves.
+The user stories from Phases 1 and 2 remain unchanged.
+For this phase, we are now adding the following new user stories.

+- As a user, I would like to see my To Do List Items a few at a time so that I don’t have to wade through them all

+- As a user, I would like my default view to only be “Incomplete” Items so that I can quickly determine what I have to do.

+- As a user, I would like my list sorted by difficulty so that I can more easily prioritize

+- As a user, I would like the option to change my default preferences with regards to how many Items I see per page, which items are filtered, and how they are sorted

 ## Collaborators